Provably Safe Generative Sampling with Constricting Barrier Functions: Guidance of flow-based models via constricting CBFs

-\begin{remark}[Comparison to other approaches to extending CBFs to stochastic systems] Unlike works that consider designing feedback controllers that enforce safety of stochastic dynamical systems \citep{AC:21}, our approach assumes that the feedback controller has knowledge of the state as well as the noise.
-While this assumption is more restrictive, it allows us to obtain stronger guarantees.
-In particular, with our design approach, we can enforce invariance of the constricting safety tube exactly, whereas by \citet{OS-AC-CF:23}, invariance does not exactly or almost surely for the CBFs considered in \citet{AC:21}. \end{remark}
+\begin{remark}[Comparison to other approaches that extend CBFs to stochastic systems] Unlike works that consider designing feedback controllers that enforce safety of stochastic dynamical systems \citep{AC:21}, our approach assumes that the feedback controller has knowledge of the state as well as the noise.
+The latter is reflective of the operational reality of a sampling algorithm, where unlike the case of a physical system subject to disturbances, the noise is simulated on a computer and one is capable of observing it.
+The use of noise-dependent feedback controllers allows us to obtain rigorous guarantees of invariance of the constricting tube in discrete-time, unlike controllers depending only on the state which cannot enforce invariance exactly or almost-surely~\citep{OS-AC-CF:23}. \end{remark}

-Theorem~\ref{thm:forward_invariance} provides safety given the noise realization $\xi(t)$.
-At each step, we first observe the noise realization $\xi(t) \sim \mathcal{N}(0, I)$, then synthesize $u = u(x, \xi, t)$ to ensure safety given the observed noise.
-This paradigm is conditioned on the observed noise at each step, providing deterministic safety for each trajectory realization rather than safety in expectation.
+The stochastic condition~\eqref{eqn:constricting-cbf-condition} reflects the design principle that, at each instant, the controller observes the noise and acts on the observed value, rather than acting only in expectation over future noise.
 While Gaussian noise has unbounded support and extreme realizations could theoretically require large control effort, our experiments (Section~\ref{sec:experiments}) demonstrate reliable feasibility across diverse applications.
 Alternative formulations that use model predictive control require stochastic CBFs~\citep{SP-AJ-GJP:2004} to predict the behavior of model and the noise.
 Here, chance constraints can provide formal high-probability bounds by incorporating safety margins proportional to the noising scheme $g(t)$.
 We defer such extensions to future work.